microbiome/OMA/30_differential_abundance.md

 As we will see below, to obtain results, all that is needed is to pass a phyloseq object to the `ancombc()` function.
-Therefore, below we first convert our `tse` object to a `phyloseq` object.
+Therefore, below we first convert our `se` object to a `phyloseq` object.
 Then, we specify the formula.
 In this formula, other covariates could potentially be included to adjust for confounding.
 We show this further below.
 Please check the [function documentation](https://rdrr.io/github/FrederickHuangLin/ANCOMBC/man/ancombc.html)